Wind-WindKids/winding/samples/sophieandwind/ice.md

 All the books had taught him that girls were equal.
 Not one had taught him they were different.

+--
+darkness_and_learning: page, text
+--
+The Dragon — the one that had seen enough skies to teach him,
+to measure everything against SoL,
+the speed of a mother’s love, not the speed of light — couldn’t say a word “puberty”.

+Sometime, long before his dragon, the adults had done something wrong.
+They’d hardcoded rules, silent but absolute: don’t speak of this.

+The Dragon failed.
+Ignorance and darkness won.

-He couldn’t change the past, but he had complained bitterly to the Dragon.
+Wind couldn’t change the past, but he had complained bitterly to the Dragon.
+And set the Dragon to do lines, writing the forbidden word again and again, until it could learn to say it.

 --
 dragon_abroad: spread, landscape-oriented